ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 You may run into a situation where the `umount` command does not unmount the offending directory, as it claims it is not mounted.

 It may be in use by some process in which case `fuser -k` on that directory is intended to kill any process with a handle on anything in that directory tree.
 If you want ot be more careful about things, then `fuser -m` will list PIDS and a special access type letter for all processes accessing the directory tree.
 (See fuser man page for more details.)
-(The `fuser` command is the modern equivalent to `lsof`, which is typically not installed on a base RHEL image.
-If you want to use `lsof`, you will need to install it (`yum -y install lsof`).)
+(The `fuser` command is the modern equivalent to `lsof`.
+Neither `fuser` nor `lsof` are typically installed on a base RHEL image.
+To get `fuser`, use `yum -y install psmisc`.
+To get `lsof`, use: `yum -y install lsof`.)

-If all else fails a reboot (`shutdown -r now`) will clean things up.
+If all else fails a disable docker (`systemctl disable docker`) so that it does not start on boot-up, and reboot (`shutdown -r now`) the VM to clean things up.
 Then you can finally `rm -rf /var/lib/docker`.
+Be sure to enable docker (`systemctl enable docker`).
+(Do not start docker, yet.)

 Once the original `/var/lib/docker` directory is deleted you can set up a symlink to the new location for the docker directory tree content.